alexkovalevv/wp-disable-admin-ad/readme.txt

 == Installation ==

 1. Upload the plugin to wp-content/plugins/disable-admin-ad or clone/install it there.
-2. Navigate to Plugins → Activate "Disable Admin Ad".
+2. Navigate to Plugins → Activate "Disable Admin Ad & ad blocker".
-3. From Settings → Disable Admin Ad, review defaults and permissions.
+3. From Settings → Disable Admin Ad & ad blocker, review defaults and permissions.
-4. Build frontend assets (if building from source):
-   - npm install && npm run build
-   - composer install (or composer require masterminds/html5:^2.8)

 == Usage ==